epedersen1/cs3700/project3/README.md

 - We had issues trying to check how performant our program is because by the time we got to checking performance, everyone was trying to test their programs so the server was very slow regardless.
+  - Originally we had the sender send one packet at a time and timeout if it didnt get an ACK in a certain period of time.
+This was not performant so instead we had the sender send 100 packets at a time and keep resending them if acks were not reciprocated.

 TEST OVERVIEW
 - We ran our code with the test cases, we saw which cases passed and